 This recipe is:

-For more vegan breakfast recipes, try my other recipes!
+For more vegan breakfast recipes and ideas, try my other recipes!

 - In a large pan over medium heat, add oil* and diced potatoes.
 Stir potatoes and oil together and cook, covered, for about 10 minutes or until they begin to crisp and are softer when poked with a fork.